1978 Australian Open – Women's singles

 Chris O'Neil defeated Betsy Nagelsen in the final, 6–3, 7–6(7–3) to win the women's singles tennis title at the 1978 Australian Open.
+It was her first and only major singles title.
+O'Neil did not lose a set during the tournament.

-Evonne Goolagong was the reigning champion, but did not compete this year.
+Evonne Goolagong was the reigning champion, but she did not compete this year due to injury.

 Seeds

 The seeded players are listed below.
 Chris O'Neil is the champion; others show the round in which they were eliminated.